 - 1. Once the log is placed where you want it and clamped firmly, turn the key switch to the accessory (#3) position. - 2.
-Use the blade height scale to determine where to make your first cut (See Section 4.8).
+Use the blade height scale to determine where to make your first cut (See Section 4.9).
 The blade height scale will help you to do this.
 Set the blade to the desired height with the up/down switch.
 Make sure that the blade will clear all side supports and the clamp.
-Adjust the outer blade guide to clear the widest section of the log by moving the blade
+Adjust the outer blade guide to clear the widest section of the log by moving the blade guide toggle switch.

-NOTE: An optional laser sight is available to help determine where the blade will travel through the log.
-See the laser sight manual for detailed operating instructions.

 - 3. Make sure all covers and guards are in place.
 Start the engine.
 Engage the clutch/brake lever (or autoclutch blade switch) to start the blade spinning. - 4.
 Start the water lube if necessary to prevent sap buildup on the blade.
-See Section 4.9.

-5. Feed the blade into the log slowly (See Section 4.5).
+See Section 4.10. - 5.
+If you want to use the board return function, push the toggle switch on the control panel down.
+See Section 3.7. - 6.
+Feed the blade into the log slowly (See Section 4.5).
 Once the blade completely enters the log, increase the feed rate as desired.
 Always try to cut at the fastest speed you can while keeping an accurate cut.
-Cutting too slowly will waste blade life and lower production!

-6. As you get to the end of the log, slow down the feed rate.
+Cutting too slowly will waste blade life and lower production! - 7.
+As you get to the end of the log, slow down the feed rate.
 When the teeth exit the end of the log, stop the carriage.
 Disengage the clutch/brake lever.
-Remove the slab that you have just cut from the log.

-7. Use the carriage forward/reverse switch to return the carriage to the front of the mill.

-Repeat until the first side of the log is cut as desired.
+Remove the slab that you have just cut from the log. - 8.
+Use the carriage forward/reverse switch to return the carriage to the front of the mill. - Repeat until the first side of the log is cut as desired.
 Set aside the usable flitches (boards with bark on one or both sides).
 You can edge them on the mill later.

-- 9. Lower the toe boards, if they were used.
+- 10. Lower the toe boards, if they were used.
 Remove the clamp and turn the log 90 or 180 degrees.
 Make sure the flat on the log is placed flat against side supports if turned 90 degrees.
 Make sure it is placed on bed rails if turned 180 degrees.
-If the log was turned 90 degrees and you are using toe boards to compensate for taper in the log, raise the front or rear toe board again on the second side of the log until the heart is parallel with the bed. - 10.
+If the log was turned 90 degrees and you are using toe boards to compensate for taper in the log, raise the front or rear toe board again on the second side of the log until the heart is parallel with the bed. - 11.
 Repeat the steps used to cut the first side of the log until the log is square.
 Cut boards from the remaining cant by adjusting the blade height for the thickness of boards that you want.